qvieth/myarchive/Mathematics.md

     5. connect the unknown with the given
 ```
 ## big ideas, insights :
+- mathematics is about modeling (get this ideas from reading precalculus)
 - http://www.corestandards.org/Math/
 - **http://www.corestandards.org/other-resources/key-shifts-in-mathematics/
 - [Q: How can something be “proven” in science or math?](https://www.askamathematician.com/2017/08/q-how-can-something-be-proven-in-science-or-math/)